italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

     HTTP/1.1 302 Found
     Location: https://start.wallet.example.org?code=SplxlOBeZQQYbYS6WxSbIA&state=fyZiOL9Lf2CeKuNT2JzxiLRDink0uPcd&iss=https%3A%2F%2Fpid-provider.example.org

-**Steps 12-13 (DPoP Proof for Token Endpoint)**: The Wallet Instance MUST create a new key pair for the DPoP and a fresh DPoP Proof JWT following the instruction provided in Section 4 of (:rfc:`9449`) for the token request to the PID/(Q)EAA Provider.
+**Steps 12-13 (DPoP Proof for Token Endpoint)**: The Wallet Instance MUST create a new key pair for the DPoP and a fresh DPoP Proof JWT following the instruction provided in this `specific <https://github.com/oauth-wg/draft-ietf-oauth-attestation-based-client-auth/blob/main/draft-ietf-oauth-attestation-based-client-auth.md>`_ for the token request to the PID/(Q)EAA Provider.
 The DPoP Proof JWT is signed using the private key for DPoP created by Wallet Instance for this scope.
 DPoP binds the Access Token to a certain Wallet Instance (:rfc:`9449`) and mitigates the misuse of leaked or stolen Access Tokens at the Credential Endpoint.

 **Step 14 (Token Request):** The Wallet Instance sends a token request to the PID/(Q)EAA Provider Token Endpoint with a *DPoP Proof JWT*  and the parameters: ``code``, ``code_verifier``, and OAuth 2.0 Attestation based Client Authentication  (``client_assertion_type=urn:ietf:params:oauth:client-assertion-type:jwt-client-attestation`` and ``client_assertion=WIA~WIA-PoP``).
 The ``client_assertion`` is signed using the private key that is created during the setup phase to obtain the Wallet Attestation.
 The related public key that is attested by the Wallet Provider is provided within the Wallet Attestation (``cnf`` claim).
 The PID/(Q)EAA Provider performs the following checks on the Token Request: